statgen/pheweb/README.md

 If any of these steps is incorrect, please open an issue here or email me at <pjvh@umich.edu> and I'll see what I can do to improve things.

-*Currently PheWeb only supports GRCh37/hg19, and will show incorrect genes and rsids for other genome builds.
-We're working on fixing this.
-If you need this to use an older or newer build, email or submit a github issue.*

 ### 1. Install PheWeb

 ```bash